You hear the honking of a car, the chirping of birds, the sounds from the television, and the chitter-chatter of your family thanks to your ears.

 - Earwax is known to have antibacterial and anti-fungal properties.

 - While Q-Tips (cotton swabs) help clean your ear, they are unnecessary as your ears clean themselves thanks to the cilia and ear canal’s pores.
-The right amount of ear wax keeps your ears healthy and clean.
+The right amount of ear wax keeps your ears healthy and clean and prevents things from getting stuck inside the ear.

 - Earwax (cerumen) is in essence not wax.
 It’s made up of dead skin and other debris combined with secretions of the sweat glands and sebaceous glands.
 It moves outward as you move your jaw to eat or talk.